nithril/nithril.github.io/_posts/2018-02-15-elasticsearch-sources.markdown

 deserialization (and so jackson) time is taken by the UTF8 decoder whereas `msgpack` format is more efficient.

-The interesting part is the throughput and so the impact of the _source size on the search duration.
+The interesting part is the throughput and so the impact of the `_source` size on the search timing.

 | Benchmark  | throughput |
 |:-----------|:---------|